Haibu-Project/Product/README.md

 - **🌍 Community Tools:** Developing additional governance mechanisms and interactive features to expand Haibu’s ecosystem.

 ## 💰 Monetization Strategy
-Haibu will generate revenue through a **ad-based monetization model** that balances user experience and sustainability:
+Haibu will generate revenue through a **freemium monetization model** that balances user experience and sustainability:
+- **Subscription Fees**:
+Premium users will have access to enhanced features and an ad-free experience.
  - **Targeted Advertising for Users:** Businesses and projects can sponsor **ads** displayed to all the users, ensuring a sustainable income stream while maintaining user privacy and decentralization principles.
+- **NFT Marketplace**: A place for users to buy Haibu´s exclusive digital assets.

 ## 👥 Team & Contributions
 - 🎨 Sebastián Mena: UI/UX, Project Management